 Breathing, Posture, and Whole-Body Health

-Another area gaining attention in both Israeli and the international dental communities is the connection between airway health and TMJ.
+Another area gaining attention in both Californians and the international dental communities is the connection between airway health and TMJ.

 Patients who breathe through their mouth, have low tongue posture, or experience restricted nasal airflow may be placing additional strain on the jaw.
 Addressing these patterns can be key to long-term improvement.